On the convergence of higher-order orthogonality iteration: Introduction

-One popular method for solving \eqref{eq:hosvd2} is the higher-order orthogonality iteration (HOOI) (see Algorithm \ref{alg:hooi}).
-Although HOOI is commonly used and practically efficient (already coded in the Matlab Tensor Toolbox \cite{TTB_Software-2012} and Tensorlab \cite{Tensorlab-2014}), existing works only show that the objective value of \eqref{eq:hosvd2} at the generated iterates increasingly converges to some value while the iterate sequence convergence is still an open question (c.f. \cite[pp. 478]{kolda2009tensor}).
-The iterate sequence convergence (or equivalently the multilinear subspace convergence) is important because without convergence, running the algorithm to different numbers of iterations may give severely different multilinear subspaces, and that will ultimately affect the results of applications.
-In this paper, we address this open question.
+One popular method for solving \eqref{eq:hosvd2} is the higher-order orthogonal iteration (HOOI) (see Algorithm \ref{alg:hooi}).
+HOOI is commonly used and practically efficient (already coded in the Matlab Tensor Toolbox \cite{TTB_Software-2012} and Tensorlab \cite{Tensorlab-2014}).
+Its iterate sequence convergence has been established for the case of rank-one tensor decomposition \cite{wang2014global, uschmajew2015new}.
+However, for general cases, existing works only show that the objective value of \eqref{eq:hosvd2} at the generated iterates increasingly converges to some value while the iterate sequence convergence is still an open question (c.f. \cite{de2000multilinear}).
+In this paper, we address this open question by showing a result on \emph{multilinear subspace convergence}.
+This result is important because without convergence, running the algorithm to different numbers of iterations may give severely different multilinear subspaces, and that will ultimately affect the results of applications.
 Our main results are summarized in the following theorem.

 \begin{theorem}[Main Theorem] Let $\{\vA^k\}_{k\ge1}$ be the sequence generated by the HOOI method.
 We have: